telerik/mvc-tripxpert-pwa/README.md

 * Browse available trips
 * Discover interesting information about destinations
-* Browse images and videos of trips and destinations
+* Browse images of trips and destinations
-* Upload images from their own trips
 * View maps of the destinations’ locations
 * View a calendar of accommodation availability
 * Submit inquiries